Try out the AWS Application Load Balancer

 2016-09-19_14h31_00

-First, create "instance1-tg" for default access.
+First, we create "instance1-tg" for default access.

 Simply click "Create" and the target group will be created